 George Livingston, our company founder, was born in Edinburgh on 24th of July 1845 to Andrew and Mary Livingston.
-Andrew was a Farm laborer by profession.
+Andrew was a farm labourer by profession.
 George was educated in Edinburgh at the private school Daniel Stewart’s College (now Stewart’s Melville College), where he was the top student or “Dux” in his year.

 In the 1861 Census George was listed as a tailor, but he may have taken up the needle and thread some years earlier.
 George worked as a cutter at the prestigious firm of Marshall & Aitken, which had been established in 1770.
 Based at 27 & 29 North Bridge, Edinburgh, this civil and military tailoring firm dressed many of Scotland’s elite.